 At this point, we have succeeded in creating an extremely expensive thermometer.
 What might you do with it?
 Here's one idea.
 Let's say you work for a drug company and you are shipping expensive drugs across the country that MUST remain at a certain temperature the entire way or the drugs will spoil.
 What you can do with a Stamp is create a data logging thermometer.
 Both Jameco (part number 143811) and Parallax (part number 27960) sell a device called the "RAM Pack module."
 It contains a low-power 8-kilobyte (or optionally 32-kilobyte) RAM chip with a serial interface.
 You could add this component (or something similar) to your Stamp and write code that saves temperature readings to the RAM every minute.
 You could then slip your Stamp into the drug shipment, and at the other end of the trip retrieve the Stamp.
 The RAM module would contain the temperature history of the entire trip and you would know whether or not the drugs ever thawed out.

 There are all kinds of neat, useful devices like this that you can build with a Stamp now that you know how microcontrollers work!

-For more information on microcontrollers and related topics, check out the links on the next page.
+For more information on microcontrollers and related topics, check out the links below.